-Certain large companies must appoint an individual to be their Senior Accounting Officer (SAO) to ensure the company establishes and maintains appropriate tax accounting arrangements to allow tax liabilities to be calculated accurately in all material respects.
+Certain large companies must appoint an individual to be their SAO to ensure the company establishes and maintains appropriate tax accounting arrangements to allow tax liabilities to be calculated accurately in all material respects.
 The SAO must also give HM Revenue & Customs (HMRC) a certificate each financial year stating whether the company had appropriate tax accounting arrangements.
 If the company did not have appropriate tax accounting arrangements they must also explain what the shortcomings were.
 The certificate must comply with certain prescribed specifications and must be unambiguous.
-HMRC has provided detailed specimen examples which can be accessed via its website.

 Which companies must appoint an SAO?

 A company must appoint an SAO if it is a company incorporated in the UK for the financial year; and either alone or when its results are aggregated with other UK companies in the same group, it has a turnover of more than £200 million, and / or a relevant balance sheet total of more than £2 billion for the preceding financial year.

 The SAO is the director or officer of a company who, in the company’s reasonable opinion, has overall responsibility for the company’s financial accounting arrangements.

 Each qualifying company must identify who its SAO is.
 Where a group of companies is involved, there may be a different person who acts as SAO for each company, a single person who acts as SAO for all the group companies or several different persons who act as SAOs for different parts of the group.